 North Dakota Teacher Colleges and Degrees Online Guide

 This guide to teaching schools in North Dakota is designed to help future teachers find teacher preparation programs in the state.
 In order to teach in North Dakota, teachers must complete an approved program in an accredited school.
 Fortunately, there are several colleges and universities that offer degree programs for new teachers or experienced teachers looking to further their education.
-For useful information on teaching degrees in North Dakota, take a look at our table of top-rated teaching programs, list of accredited teacher preparation programs, and student reviews.
+For useful information on teaching degrees in North Dakota, take a look at our lists of top-rated teaching programs, table of accredited, state-approved teacher preparation programs, and student reviews.
 This guide is a good place to find the right program for those evaluating colleges as well as experienced teachers looking to advance in their current career.

 - There are 14 colleges and universities with teacher degree programs in North Dakota.1

 - 6 colleges and universities offer an associate’s degree in education.*1

 - 12 colleges and universities offer a bachelor’s degree in education.*1

 - 8 colleges and universities offer a master’s or advanced degree in education.*1

 - No schools ranked in Kiplinger’s Best College Values in 2019.2

 - 2 school ranked in US News Best Graduate Education Programs in 2019.3

 - 2 school ranked in US News Best Online Graduate Education Programs in 2019.4